TheOdinProject/curriculum/javascript/organizing_your_javascript_code/revisiting_webpack.md

 ### Template repositories

 One thing you might have noticed already is that setting up Webpack involves multiple files and directories, and a fair bit of configuration.
 Each time you set up a new project with Webpack, you may have to look at what you configured before to copy and paste the configuration you want to reuse.
-You may also have noticed that whenever you create a new repository on Github, there is an option near the top for a `Repository template`.
+You may have also noticed that whenever you create a new repository on Github, there is an option near the top for a `Repository template`.

 This is where template repositories can really come in handy.
 Any of your existing repositories can be converted to a template in its settings (right under where you can rename the repository, there is a checkbox for whether the repository is a template or not).
 If you check this box, congratulations!
 That's all you need to do.
 Now, when you go to create a new repository, the `Repository template` dropdown will list any templates for you to select.
 Selecting one will mean your new repository will be a copy of the chosen template, not an empty one!

-You may not know for sure what you might want or need in a template, but when you find yourself reusing a lot of setup code for multiple projects, you can make a new repository with all of the setup code you need and mark it as a template.
+You may not know for sure what you might want or need in a template, but when you find yourself reusing a lot of setup code for multiple projects, you can make a new repository with all of the setup code you need and mark it as a template, then update it as necessary.
 Now you can select that template when creating a new project repository to save time, letting you dive into working on the project itself sooner!

 ### Assignment